 Marquam Hill: The ALM core is on the 4th floor of the Hildegard Lamfrom Biomedical Research Building in rooms LBRB 451, LBRB 474, LBRB 476, LBRB 478, and LBRB 481.
 The director's office is LBRB 405.

-South Waterfront: The ALM core is temporarily on the 4th floor of the Knight Cancer Research Building, lab 4015.
+South Waterfront: The ALM core is on the third floor of the Knight Cancer Research Building, lab 3161.